stanford-oval/genie-toolkit/doc/thingtalk.md

     $contains(hashtags, interesting) =>
     @sabrina.say("Interesting tweet from " + from + ": " + text);

-(The full code of the app is in [ThingPedia](http://www.thingpedia.org/apps/
+(The full code of the app is in [ThingPedia](http://www.thingpedia.org/apps/42) if you want to try it right away).

 [IFTTT]: http://ifttt.com
 [JSRegExp]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp